Virus (wrestler): Virus (1998–present)

-When El Satánico started working a reduced schedule in late 2008 Virus became the unofficial leader of Los Infernales, teaming with Euforia and Nosferatu.
-With Satánico reduced schedule Virus also took over a large portion of the training that El Satánico had been responsible for earlier.
-In a later interview he commented that he always wanted to become a trainer, he was just surprised at how quickly it happened.
+When El Satánico started working a reduced schedule in late 2008, Virus became the unofficial leader of Los Infernales, teaming with Euforia and Nosferatu.
+With Satánico's reduced schedule, Virus also took over a large portion of the training that El Satánico had been responsible for earlier.
+In a later interview, he commented that he always wanted to become a trainer and was surprised at how quickly it happened.

 Los Cancerberos del Infierno (2009–present)

-At a CMLL press conference on November 19, 2009, it was officially announced that Virus was the leader of a new CMLL group called Los Cancerberos del Infierno (Spanish for "the Infernal Cerberos") a group that beyond Virus, consisted of Euforia and Pólvora as well as two new characters Cancerbero and Raziel.
-Cancerbero and Raziel previously worked under the ring names Messala and Caligula, otherwise known as Los Romanos, a low card Rudo tag team.
-On April 15, 2010 Virus was one of eight wrestlers to compete in a steel cage match where the last man in the cage would be unmasked.
+At a CMLL press conference on November 19, 2009, it was officially announced that Virus was the leader of a new CMLL group called Los Cancerberos del Infierno (Spanish for "the Infernal Cerberos"), a group that, beyond Virus, consisted of Euforia and Pólvora, as well as two new characters, Cancerbero and Raziel.
+Cancerbero and Raziel previously worked under the ring names Messala and Caligula, otherwise known as Los Romanos, a low card rudo tag team.
+On April 15, 2010, Virus was one of eight wrestlers to compete in a steel cage match where the last man in the cage would be unmasked.
 The match came down to Virus and Super Brazo after Texano Jr., Máximo, Okumura, Rush, Taichi and Tony Rivera had left the cage.
-In the end Virus was able to climb out of the cage as well, forcing Super Brazo to have his hair shaved off as per the Lucha de Apuestas stipulations.

-In late 2010 Mini-Estrella Demus 3:16 won a tournament to earn the right to work in the regular male division instead.
-Once promoted Demus 3:16 joined Los Cancereros and almost immediately started to develop friction with Virus, as Demus 3:16 tried to take over as the leader of the group.
+In the end, Virus was able to climb out of the cage as well, forcing Super Brazo to have his hair shaved off as per the Lucha de Apuestas stipulations.
+In late 2010, Mini-Estrella Demus 3:16 won a tournament to earn the right to work in the regular male division.
+Once promoted, Demus 3:16 joined Los Cancereros and almost immediately started to develop friction with Virus, as Demus 3:16 tried to take over as the leader of the group.
 The storyline came to a conclusion on March 11, 2011, when Virus defeated Demus 3:16 in a Luchas de Apuestas match, which let Virus keep his position as the leader of Los Cancerberos del Infierno and send Demus back into the Mini-Estrellas division.

-On June 7, 2011, Virus defeated Guerrero Maya Jr. in a tournament final to regain the World Super Lightweight Championship.
-As a result of his title win Virus participated in the 2011 Universal Championship tournament, where he lost to Averno in the first round.
-In early 2012 Virus began working an extended storyline against fellow rudo Loco Max, as part of an ongoing rivalry between Los Cancerberos and Los Guerreros Tuareg.
-On March 12 Virus defeated Loco Max in a Lucha de Apuestas match, forcing Loco Max to have his hair shaved off.